Frequently Asked Questions

 As a mission-based organization, we wish we could provide solutions for every problem and need our communities face.
 Unfortunately, many of our projects can take years or even decades from conception to completion, and we need to be strategic in choosing where to focus our energy and resources.
 Understanding and appreciating what is possible within our capacity has allowed us to hone our skills in managing long-term horizons while staying mindful of our focus.

-Yes, we have been known to accept home and land donations.
-Please contact Michelle Kersey to discuss your interest and to schedule a visit for us to assess your home.
+Yes, we may home and land donations.
+Please contact Ryan Moritz to discuss your interest and to schedule a visit for us to assess your home.

 Yes!
 We used to be called Central Vermont Community Land Trust (CVCLT).
 In 2015 we changed our name to better reflect our organization's services.